 People experiencing severe allergic reactions that cause shortness of breath, flushing, a rash, or vomiting should seek emergency care.
 Never use essential oils to treat an allergic reaction.

 Bug bites can be an annoyance, particularly for people who have sensitive or dry skin.
 Essential oils offer a simple antidote.
 Some essential oils may help prevent bug bites altogether.
-According to some research, neem, lemon eucalyptus, and citronella oils can help repel mosquitoes and some other insects.
+According to some research, neem, lemon eucalyptus, and citronella oils can

 People should use essential oils diluted on the skin, or try an insect repellent containing them.